kouphax/yobriefca.se/source/data/articles/2014-01-05-boy-scout-your-deployment-pipeline.html.markdown

 ## Boy Scouting

-But a lot of this work is far from trivial and right now it might be hard to sell it to the people holding the purse strings and Gannt charts so what can you do?
+But a lot of this work is far from trivial and right now it might be hard to sell it to the people holding the purse strings and Gantt charts so what can you do?
 Well, a few years ago Robert C. Martin (Uncle Bob) suggested that you can [apply the Boy Scout rule to code bases](http://programmer.97things.oreilly.com/wiki/index.php/The_Boy_Scout_Rule).

 > The Boy Scouts have a rule: "Always leave the campground cleaner than you found it."
 If you find a mess on the ground, you clean it up regardless of who might have made the mess.
 You intentionally improve the environment for the next group of campers.